Mom’s Picks: Top 10 Best Lightweight Strollers

 My favorite Groove feature is the flat recline suitable for a newborn.
 The seat is very roomy with plenty of padding.
 It can accommodate a child from birth and up to 55 lbs (till college.
 LOL).
 Just like Maclaren, the seat has a built-in newborn safety system which includes a foot mesh and a head barrier.
 I think they’ve copied it from Maclaren.

 Little babies will be able to stretch their little legs thanks to adjustable leg rest.
 The canopy is huge and sits high on the frame leaving a lot of headroom for a taller toddler.
-There is also a nice peekaboo window with a Velcro closure in the canopy.
-Tall parents will be happy to see tall handlebars that leave plenty of legroom.

 It rolls on four double 6″ (which is a max size you would find on an umbrella model) hard rubber wheels that together with all-wheel suspension provide great maneuverability.
 It has your typical umbrella fold that requires both hands.